ecankaya1/Ubuntu24.04-Server/README.md

 - To remove the GUI, in the LXTerminal console type 'sudo apt-get remove xserver-xorg-core' hit enter, then type 'y' to continue.
 Once the command has run, reboot the server. <br>

-- (Note that for the following steps in my project, I will be running the server with no GUI). <br>
+(Note that for the following steps in my project, all commands will be executed from the CLI). <br>

 ## RDP (Remote Desktop Protocol)

-- In my project I will install XRDP on the server which will allow me to connect to the Ubuntu server from any windows PC on the same network using the 'Remote Desktop Connection' application.
+In my project I will install XRDP on the server which will allow me to connect to the Ubuntu server from any windows PC on the same network using the 'Remote Desktop Connection' application.

 ### *Installing XRDP*